gnolang/blog/posts/2023-09-29_gnomobile/README.md

 ---
-title: "GnoMobile, a Framework for Building Gno Mobile Apps"
 publication_date: 2023-09-29T13:37:00Z
 slug: gnomobile
 tags: [gnomobile, berty, wesh network]
 authors: [jeff, costin, remi, iuri]
 ---

+# GnoMobile, a Framework for Building Gno Mobile Apps

 *This blog post is written by Berty Technologies, an NGO that is building open and free communication solutions without any of the limitations imposed by centralized systems.
 Berty is a proud partner and grantee of Gno.land.*